ralna/GALAHAD/doc/Python/lpa_intro.rst

 The bulk of the work is peformed by the HSL package *LA04*.
-The main subbroutine from this package requires that the input problem be transformed into the ``standard form''
+The main subbroutine from this package requires that the input problem be transformed into the ''standard form''
 $$\begin{array}{rl}
 \mbox{minimize} & g'^T x' \\
 \mbox{subject to} & A' x' = b \\